Ulisse Ciocchi

-Ulisse Ciocchi or Giocchi or Giuocchi (circa 1570 - 1631) was an Italian painter of the Mannerism, active in Florence.
+Ulisse Ciocchi or Ulisse Giocchi or Ulisse Giuocchi (c.
+1570–1631) was an Italian painter in the mannerism style who was active in Florence.

-Little is known about his biography.
-He was born in Monte San Savino near Arezzo.
+Ciocchi was born in Monte San Savino near Arezzo.
 He painted in the convent of San Jacopo a Ripoli and Santo Spirito in Florence.

-A Ulisse Ciocchi painted the lunettes over the entrance to Santa Maria Novella, may have been Giovanni Maria Ciocchi's son.
+A Ulisse Ciocchi also painted the lunettes over the entrance to Santa Maria Novella, may have been Giovanni Maria Ciocchi's son.